jamaljsr/polar/README.md

 ## Recognition

 Huge thanks to maintainers of [Lightning Joule](https://github.com/joule-labs/joule-extension), [Zap Wallet](https://github.com/LN-Zap/zap-desktop), [LND](https://github.com/lightningnetwork/lnd), [Bitcoin Core](https://github.com/bitcoin/bitcoin), along with many others for the amazing apps & libraries that gave this project inspiration, ideas & sometimes even a little code 😊.

+## Contact

+I plan to setup a website and email soon.
+The best place to reach me now is on Twitter @jamaljsr.
+I also lurk in the LND Slack server, so you can msg me there as well.